d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 print(f'optimal learning rate = {values[best_idx]}')
 ```

 Arguably because of its simplicity, random search is one of the most frequently used HPO algorithms.
-It doesn't require any sophisticated implementation and can be applied to any hyperparameter type.
+It doesn't require any sophisticated implementation and can be applied to any configuration space as long as we can define some probability distribution for each hyperparameter.

-Unfortunately random search comes with a few shortcomings.
+Unfortunately random search also comes with a few shortcomings.
 First, it does not adapt the sampling
-distribution based on the previous observations it collected.
+distribution based on the previous observations it collected so far.
 Hence, it is equally likely to
 sample a poorly performing configurations than a better performing configuration.
 Second, the same
 amount of resources is spent for all configurations, even though some may show poor initial
 performance and are less likely to outperform previously seen configurations.